dtcenter/METplotpy/docs/Users_Guide/wind_rose.rst

 generating a plot**.

 The second required configuration file is a user-supplied “custom” configuration file.
-This  file is used to customize/override the default settings in the **performance_diagram_defaults.yaml** file.
+This second configuration file is used to customize/override the default settings in the **wind_rose_defaults.yaml** file.
 The custom configuration file can be an empty file if all default settings are to be applied.